fengtie-jlu/fengtie-jlu.github.io/_pages/about.md

 News
 ======
+[12/2023] Our paper "Two-Way Aerial Secure Communications via Distributed Collaborative Beamforming under Eavesdropper Collusion" is accepted by IEEE INFOCOM 2024 (第一作者，CCF-A)!<br>
+[12/2023] Our paper "An Online Joint Optimization Approach for QoE Maximization in UAV-Enabled Mobile Edge Computing" is accepted by IEEE INFOCOM 2024 (CCF-A)!<br>
 [10/2023] I will serve as a TPC member of IEEE WCNC 2024!<br>
 [09/2023] Our paper "Multi-objective Optimization Approach for Reducing Hovering and Motion Energy Consumptions in UAV-assisted Collaborative Beamforming" is accepted by IEEE Internet of Things Journal (通信作者，中科院1区)!<br>
 [08/2023] Our paper "Maximizing Data Gathering and Energy Efficiency in UAV-assisted IoT: A Multi-objective Optimization Approach" is accepted by Computer Networks (CCF-B)!<br>